-Snack on sweet, delicious, healthy dried mulberries, anytime of year!
+Snack on sweet, delicious, healthy dried mulberries anytime of the year!

 Mulberries are one of my favourite snacks, especially when one can simply go outside and pick them fresh from the tree.
 We planted our mulberry tree around 6 years ago now, and each year I get so excited when spring comes round, to pick this sweet-tasting fruit from our tree.